cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 | price            |                                         |

 The parameters:
+- Prefix (DEPRECATED):
+    **NOTE: As of the newest version the `Prefix` key is deleted as the asset type is now instantiated differently.
+Requests for the previous version of the agent will have the `Prefix` key ignored, but should still be updated.**

-- Prefix: The prefix to be used to describe the type of the asset.
+    The prefix to be used to describe the type of the asset.
 The list of accepted prefixes are:
         - ontodevice
         - ontolab
         - ontosystem
         - ontoinma
         - ontoelectricalpowerequipment
         - ontoems

         The prefix can be left blank on request and the asset instantiated will have the prefix mapped from `.\config\ontologyMap.properties`

 - AssetClass : The class of the asset type.
+Available classes are:
+    - LabEquipment
+    - Laptop
+    - Monitor
+    - OtherIT
+    - Printer
+    - Workstation

 - ID : Asset ID.
 The format accepted for the ID is `YYYY-MM-DD/[ID#]`, where the `ID#` is an integer.
 If an asset is part of another asset the format for `ID#` of `[int].[int].[int]. ...` is also accepted, where the hierarchy of the item is suggested by the point.
 This is usually used for systems of devices.
 When left blank, the delivery date  will be used as provided in `deliveryDate` and the largest number of `ID# + 1` will be used.
 If `deliveryDate` is left blank, then the date of when the command was sent will be used instead.